mukundraj/bcd-viewer-docs/docs/viewer/arch.md

 The viewer is a static React application.
 The viewer code is served to the client from the code bucket on initial HTTP request.
-After the client has the viewer application up and running, the user is able to interact with the viewer and the viewer application makes requests to ---and fetches data directly from--- the data bucket based on user inputs.
+After the client has the viewer application up and running, the user is able to interact with the viewer and the viewer application makes requests to---and fetches data directly from---the data bucket based on user inputs.